natpitt2393/React-Portfolio/README.md

 ## Description
 Description: Created a new professional react portfolio from scratch.
-Added header and section semantic elements and had three sections for: About Me, Work, and Contact Me.
+I have sections for About Me, Resume, Portfolio and Contact Me.
+Each page can be rendered by pushing on the appropriate tab in the nav bar.
+Each page will have the same footer and header that are components.

 ## Table of Contents